www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

         * [ ] The no-code editor works, but is not ready for real world use.
     * [ ] Create no-code editor demo video.
     * [x] Advertise code editor as the tough love edition.
-* [ ] Clean up errors.
-    * [ ] Exporting definition does not work in mobile for live server.
-    * [ ] Exporting solution does not work in mobile for live server.
-    * [ ] Renaming a variable, breaks the `Calculate solution.
-    * [ ] No-code editor does not work currently on live server.
 # Ideas
 * [ ] Create optimization platform, where users can persist and work on problems, solutions and data.
     * [ ] Do this task, when the issue ["Solve school course scheduling problem"](2021-03-07-solve-school-course-scheduling-problem.md) is being worked on,